 What is a pressure reducing regulator?

-Pressure reducing regulators are used to maintain a set downstream pressure point by reducing the supply, also known as inlet pressure, of a fluid or gas to lower the outlet pressure.
+Pressure reducing regulators are used to maintain a set downstream pressure point by reducing the supply, also known as inlet pressure, of a fluid or gas to a lower outlet pressure.

-We have a variety of pressure reducing regulators available, including self-operated, high flow, differential, vacuum, air-loaded and pilot-operated.
-Many of our pressure reducing valves have the sliding gate technology which offers precise control in a variety of applications.
+We have a variety of pressure regulating valves available, including self-operated, high flow, differential, vacuum, air-loaded and pilot-operated.
+Many of our pressure regulating valves have the sliding gate technology which offers precise control in a variety of applications.

 Self-Operated, High Flows